 The Violence Against Women Act (VAWA) was passed by the US Congress in 1994.
 As the Immigration Act (INA) was amended, a new appendix was added to protect foreign victims of abuse.

 Those people who are abused by their own close relatives can obtain legal status in this way.
 Thus, the dependency relationship with the aggressor (citizen or permanent resident) that motivates the abuse, can cease.

 Immigration lawyers in Los Angeles at Lluis Law have helped abused immigrants for over 40 years.
 Our family-run law firm with immigrant roots has represented hundreds of victims and helped them protect their rights.
-Call now and you will get a Free Consultation without any commitment.

 What is the VAWA visa program?

 A visa for domestic violence, which protects women, their children and parents.
 At the same time, this program sanctions abusive couples and seeks a change of attitude at home.

 The protection VAWA visa provides to women is expressed as follows:

 - It establishes responsibilities for abusive couples for the crime they commit.

 - Victims are exempt from paying for abuse exams or protective order services.